Deviled Eggs

 Jane Adler

-Deviled egg ingredients including Worcestershire sauce, mayonnaise, and apple cider vinegar.
+Deviled egg ingredients including Worcestershire sauce, mayonnaise, and apple cider vinegar on the counter before mixing.

 • Mayonnaise: Provides creaminess and binds the filling together.
 Always use a high-quality brand, like Hellmann’s or Duke’s.

-• Salt, freshly ground black pepper, sugar, cayenne pepper: Seasonings that enhance flavor, add heat, and balance sweetness.
+• Seasoning: Salt, freshly ground black pepper, sugar, cayenne pepper combine to enhance the flavor, add a bit of heat, and balance the sweetness.

-• Finely chopped mixed herbs (such as chives, parsley, dill, or tarragon): Offer freshness, color, and aromatic flavors to the filling.
+• Fresh herbs: Finely chopped mixed herbs, such as chives, parsley, dill, or tarragon, contribute freshness, color, and aromatic flavors to the filling.
+You can even sprinkle some over your finished deviled eggs for an additional splash of color.

-• Paprika: Used as a garnish; adds color and a mild, sweet flavor.
+• Paprika: Our final garnish that color and a mild, sweet flavor.

 • Jump to the printable recipe for precise measurements

-To begin, place the eggs in a medium saucepan and fill the pan with enough water so that it covers the eggs by about an inch.
-Bring to a boil over high heat, then remove the pan from the heat, cover, and let stand for 10 minutes.
+Step 1: Place the eggs in a medium saucepan and fill the pan with enough water so that it covers the eggs by about an inch.
+Bring to a boil over high heat, then remove the pan from the heat, cover with a lid, and let the eggs stand in the hot water for 10 minutes.

-Place the hard-boiled eggs in a bowl of cold water to cool (I usually just use the saucepan).
+Step 2: After the 10 minutes have passed, place the hard-boiled eggs in a bowl of cold water to cool.
+I usually just use the saucepan and just run water into it until it cools and then let it sit.
 Once cool, tap each egg on the counter to crack the shell, then peel under cold running water.

 Bowl of peeled, hard-boiled eggs.

-Slice the eggs in half lengthwise, remove the yolks, and place them in a small bowl.
+Step 1: Slice the eggs in half lengthwise, remove the yolks, and place them in a small bowl.
 Arrange the whites on a serving platter, gently wiping them clean if necessary.
-Using a spatula, push the egg yolks through a fine sieve.
+Use a spatula to push the egg yolks through a fine sieve.

 Spatula pushing cooked egg yolks through a sieve.

-This breaks up the yolks, making them easier to incorporate with the other ingredients.
-You’ll be amazed at the difference this step makes — you’ll have no lumps and the creamiest, fluffiest filling.
-(You can also mix the yolks with the other filling ingredients, minus the herbs, in a food processor for a similar result.)
+Step 2: Scrape it from the bottom of the sieve into your bowl.
+This step breaks up the yolks, making them easier to incorporate with the other ingredients.
+You’ll be amazed at the difference this step makes!!
+You’ll have no lumps and the creamiest, fluffiest filling.

 Cooked egg yolks coming through the bottom of a sieve.

-Combine the yolks with the mayo, vinegar, mustard, Worcestershire sauce, salt, black pepper, sugar, cayenne pepper, and herbs.
+Step 3: Combine the mashed yolks with the mayo, vinegar, mustard, Worcestershire sauce, salt, black pepper, sugar, cayenne pepper, and herbs in a medium bowl.

-Mayonnaise, egg yolk, and other ingredients in a bowl.
+Mayonnaise, egg yolk, and other ingredients in a bowl for the deviled egg filling.

 Spatula in a bowl of smooth deviled egg mixture.

-Fill a piping bag fitted with an open star or large plain tip with the yolk mixture.
+Step 1: Fill a piping bag fitted with an open star or large plain tip with the yolk mixture.
 Then pipe the yolk mixture evenly into the egg white halves.
-(For a less fussy preparation, simply spoon the yolk mixture into the egg white halves.)
+You can also simply spoon the yolk mixture into the egg white halves for a less fussy preparation if you prefer.

-Sprinkle with paprika and more fresh herbs, then serve and enjoy!
+Step 2: Sprinkle the top of the eggs with paprika and more fresh herbs.
+Serve and enjoy!

 Can I make deviled eggs ahead of time?

-The whole eggs can be cooked and stored whole in the refrigerator several days ahead of time.
+Not fully, but you can cook the whole eggs ahead of time and even make the filling.
+After cooking, store them whole in the refrigerator for several days ahead of time.
+If you want go a bit further, you can cut them in half and make the filling.
 The empty egg halves and filling mixture can be refrigerated separately, wrapped tightly in plastic wrap, for up to 2 days.
 Bring to room temperature and taste and adjust seasoning if necessary before filling.
 The eggs should be filled as close to serving time as possible.

 How can I prevent the egg whites from tearing when I peel them?

-To prevent tearing, start with eggs that are not too fresh, as slightly older eggs peel more easily.
-After boiling, immediately plunge the eggs into ice water to cool rapidly; this helps the egg whites contract and separates them from the shell.
-Crack the shell gently all around and start peeling from the wider end, where there’s an air pocket.
-Holding the egg under cold running water or peeling them in a bowl of water can also help remove the shell more cleanly.
+Third, crack the shell gently all around and start peeling from the wider end, where there’s an air pocket.
+Last, hold the egg under cold running water while peeling them or peeling them in a bowl of water can also help remove the shell more cleanly.

 Video Tutorial